Judges are currently considering who will win the 2020 iTnews Benchmark Awards!

 Finalists will be announced on January 13th, 2020.
 Some will be invited to special pre-event roundtable discussions at which iTnews will explore 2020's top technology trends.

-The 2020 iTnews Benchmarks Awards will take place on March 4th, 2020, at KPMG's offices in Sydney, where they'll experience next year's update to the sights and sounds on display in the below video.
+The 2020 iTnews Benchmarks Awards will take place on March 5th, 2020, at KPMG's offices in Sydney.

 What are the awards?